Apprenticeships & Workforce Development

 Lauren Baldock BA (Hons) MA QTS

-Director of Operations (Apprenticeships & Workforce Development)
+Operations and Quality Manager (Apprenticeships and Workforce Development)

 Lauren is responsible for the operations and project management for Apprenticeships and Workforce Development programmes.
 She oversees the smooth running of programmes and integrated policies and procedures.

 Lauren has worked as a consultant for arts organisations, independent companies and leading universities on apprenticeships, degree and postgraduate programmes, education and outreach work, data collation and evaluation.